-- 4. No land division shall create a financial burden on the Township with respect to the provision of Municipal services or facilities, as set out in the Economic Policy section of this Plan.
-The Township may request the proponent of a development that involves the extension of municipal services (i.e. development on unopened road allowance) to prepare a financial impact analysis demonstrating that the development will not create a negative financial impact for the Township. - 5.
-All land division shall meet the requirements of this Plan for the dedication of parkland or cash-in-lieu thereof, as set out in the Parks and Recreational Facilities section of this Plan. - 6.
+- 4. No land division shall create a financial burden on the Township with respect to the provision of Municipal services or facilities, as set out in the Economic Policy section of this Plan. - All land division shall meet the requirements of this Plan for the dedication of parkland or cash-in-lieu thereof, as set out in the Parks and Recreational Facilities section of this Plan. - 6.
 All land division shall address land use separation and compatibility concerns, as set out in the Land Use Compatibility and Influence Areas section of this Plan. - 7.
 No land division shall result in the creation of a lot subject to natural hazards such as flooding or organic soils, unless development would be permitted by the Natural Hazard Features section of this Plan. - 8.
-No land division shall result in the creation of a lot affected by soil contamination or hazards related to former mining or mineral resource operations, unless development would be permitted by the Human-Made Hazard Features section of this Plan. - 9.
+No land division shall result in the creation of a lot affected by soil contamination or hazards related to former mining or mineral resource operations, unless development would be permitted by the Human-made Hazard Features section of this Plan. - 9.
 No land division shall result in a negative effect on the natural features or the ecological functions for which the area is identified such as wetlands, areas of natural and scientific interest (ANSIs), fish habitat, wildlife habitat and endangered and threatened species habitat.
 The policies of the Natural Heritage Features section will be adhered to in this regard. - 10.
 In considering land division applications, regard shall be had to the Cultural Heritage and Archaeological Resources section of the Plan. - 11.
 All land division shall comply with the Water Supply, Sewage Disposal and Other Services section of the Plan concerning the provision of water and sewage services and the availability of other services. - 12.
 No land division shall create a lot which cannot comply with the minimum water setback and minimum water frontage requirements contained in the Waterfront Development section of this Plan. - 13.
 Road widening dedications may be requested by the County or Township as a condition of the approval of any land division application.

-6.3.3 Consent Policies
+5.2.3 Consent Policies

-1. A maximum of three (3) new lots (excluding the retained lot) shall be created from a land holding as it existed on January 1, 1991.
+1. A maximum of three new lots (excluding the retained lot) shall be created from a land holding as it existed on January 1, 1991.
 Where a land holding is situated partly or wholly within the Hamlet designation, the maximum number of lots shall not apply, provided that the new lots are situated within the Hamlet designation.

 - 2. Within lands designated as Agriculture, Consents for the purposes of creating new residential lots shall only be permitted in accordance with the policies of the Agriculture section of this Plan. - 3.
-The extension or the creation of strip residential development on roads in the Rural areas shall not be permitted.
-Strip development is defined as a series of four (4) or more developed or undeveloped residential lots located on one side of a public road within a 300 metre length along the public road.
-The 300 metre distance shall be measured between the two lot lines located at either end of the strip.
-No new residential lot shall be created within a 300 metre distance of a strip residential development located on the same side of the road. - 4.
+Consents should not have the effect of creating or extending areas of strip development. - 4.
 Lots created by Consent shall generally front onto existing maintained public roads; however, Consents may be permitted on existing private roads for waterfront residential lots, subject to any proposed lot being zoned to a Limited Services Residential zone, as required by the Public Road Access section of this Plan.
 Any Zoning By-Law amendment shall be considered in accordance with the relevant amendment criteria of the Residential Conversion from Secondary to Principal Use section of this Plan. - 5.
-No Consent shall be granted that would require the creation of a new private road unless the road is created by way of a common elements plan of condominium in accordance with Section 4.3.4 of this plan. - 6.
+No Consent shall be granted that would require the creation of a new private road unless the road is created by way of a common elements plan of condominium. - 6.
 Consent for the purpose of creating a lot on an island or on waterfront land without road access may be considered where deeded parking and water access is provided on another parcel of land that is suitable by virtue of its location, access and other relevant considerations.